 the following is a guide for different degrees of variation that we have assigned our tiles. each of the tiles in our online catalog are rated for both color variation, signified by a V, and textural variation, signified by a T. lower numbers indicate lower variation and texture, and higher numbers indicate greater. these ratings can be found on each product page.

-V1: no variation. a small percentage of the types of tiles that we carry will exhibit no variation within the same production lots. an example of this is our white gloss subway tile, which is machine-made and results in a consistent look from tile to tile.
+V1: lowest variation. many factory-produced tiles as well as few artisan-crafted tiles will show a limited degree of color variation. however, all ceramics will exhibit some percentage of variation within the same production lots, an example of this is our white gloss subway tile, which is machine-made and results in a consistent look from tile to tile.

 V2: slight variation. there can be slight visible differences in the colors of the tiles, however generally, as a whole, the tiles grouped in any installation will present a uniform look.